SensiLab/Andy-Lomas-Generative-Art-Dataset/README.md

 ## References
 [1] Lomas, A.: Cellular forms: An artistic exploration of morphogenesis.
 In: *AISB 2014 - 50th Annual Convention of the AISB* (2014)

-[2] Lomas, A.: Species explorer: An interface for artistic explorationof multi-dimensional parameter spaces.
+[2] Lomas, A.: Species explorer: An interface for artistic exploration of multi-dimensional parameter spaces.
 In: J. Bowen, N. Lambert, G. Diprose (eds.) *Electronic Visualisation and the Arts (EVA2016)*, Electronic Workshops in Computing (eWiC).
 BCS Learning and Development Ltd., London (2016)